Clarkkkk/nginx-config-formatter/packages/vscode/README.md

 ## Settings

 You can configure the extension in Settings.
+Simply search `nginx-config-formatter` in Settings tab.

 There are 3 configuration options:

 - Indent Style: Set the indent style, space or tab
 - Align: Whether to align the values of all directives in the same block
-- Trailing Blank Lines: Whether to append a trailing blank line at the end of the file
+- Trailing Blank Lines: Whether to append a trailing blank line after the opening bracket

 ## Changelog